posva/unplugin-vue-router/docs/rfcs/data-loaders/index.md

 - Nested/Sequential Loaders drawbacks

   - Allowing `await getUserById()` could make people think they should also await inside `<script setup>` and that would be a problem because it would force them to use `<Suspense>` when they don't need to.
+I think this is solved by changing the return type of the loader to a promise of just data, making it easy to spot the mistake.

   - Another alternative is to pass an array of loaders to the loader that needs them and let it retrieve them through an argument, but it feels _considerably_ less ergonomic: